 How long will it take for the new floodplain zones to be established?

-The updated documents are expected by September 2019.
-The process will include public consultation policy review, recommendations from the North West Planning Advisory Committee, the Regional Watersheds Advisory Board, the North West Community Council, and approval by Regional Council.
-The updated documents will also be reviewed and approved by the provincial government.
+The updated documents are targeted to be presented to Regional Council for approval in winter 2020.
+The process will include public consultation, policy review, recommendations from the North West Planning Advisory Committee, the Regional Watersheds Advisory Board, the North West Community Council, and approval by Regional Council.
+If approved by Regional Council, the updated documents will also be reviewed by the provincial government.